-The variance to permit 2 lots of the proposed 3-lot subdivision of the subject TMK property without providing dedicable water system improvements meeting DWS standards is hereby approved subject to the following variance conditions:
+The variance to permit the proposed 6-lot subdivision of the subject TMK property without providing dedicable water system improvements meeting DWS standards, is hereby approved subject to the following variance conditions:

 - 1. The applicant, owners, their assigns, or successors shall be responsible for complying with all stated conditions of approval. - 2.
 Should the Council adopt a Unified Impact Fees Ordinance setting forth criteria for the imposition of exactions or the assessment of impact fees, conditions included herein shall be credited towards the requirements of the Unified Impact Fees Ordinance. - 3.
 The owners, their assigns, or successors shall file a written agreement document with the Planning Department within one (1) year from the issuance of tentative subdivision approval.
-This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting 2 of the three lots created by the proposed subdivision which will not be serviced by a County dedicable public water system.
+This written agreement shall contain deed language, being covenants, conditions, and restrictions affecting the six (6) lots created by the proposed subdivision which are not serviced by a County dedicable public water system.